Edu0liver/Rust-First_Project/README.md

 # Rust-First_Project

-## Just a repository to learn the basics of the language
+## Just a repository that documents my learning in the basics of the language